 - Quality training in hospital emergency departments.

 This event is co-organised with the Global Health Committee at the Royal College of Emergency Medicine

 We are calling for posters describing your involvement in health system strengthening and/or capacity building in emergency care in low and middle-income countries.
 These are not meant to be research or audit abstracts and do not need to be structured along the usual 'objectives/methods/results/conclusion' structure.

 300 words, A1 posters (A0 posters also accepted on a case-by-case basis).

 View the programme

-Dr Richard Lowsby, Consultant in Intensive Care and Emergency Medicine, Mid Cheshire Hospitals NHS Foundation Trust and Dr Hooi-Ling Harrison, Consultant Emergency Medicine, Princess Royal University Hospital
+Dr Richard Lowsby, Consultant, Intensive Care and Emergency Medicine, Mid Cheshire Hospitals NHS Foundation Trust and Dr Hooi-Ling Harrison, Consultant, Emergency Medicine, Princess Royal University Hospital

-Dr Ffion Davies, Consultant Emergency Physician, University Hospitals of Leicester
+Dr Ffion Davies, Consultant, Emergency Physician, University Hospitals of Leicester NHS Trust

 Join us for the 4th year of this important meeting, where a faculty of prominent speakers from around the globe will discuss the importance of effective cancer control in low and middle-income countries (LMIC) and highlight the magnitude of the disparities and issues that currently exist.